 Credit (and effusive thanks) for the new site goes to the following people:

 - Paul Miller: Designer, creator, web guru and host of the site.
 Maintains and updates style sheets, navigation, search engines, etc.

 - Jorge Adarraga (veterinary student at Cornell University, Class of 2016): Generation of new content, transfer of old pages to new format.

 - Cheryl Wong (veterinarian from Australia): Generation of new content (Dr. Wong is responsible for creating the quick guide to interpretation of chemistry tests, among many other things she has done for the site), transfer and updating format of old pages to new pages, design advisor.

 - Gail Babcock (laboratory manager of the Clinical Pathology Laboratory at Cornell University): Organizing and keeping us on track, hiring of content creators for the site and generally just being there and making sure everything gets done and everyone is happy.

 - Bakhtawar Mazhar (Masters of Biomedical Engineering at Cornell University; Class of 2015): Designer and programmer.

 - Drs.
-Julia Felippe and Lauren Warnick (Director and Associate Dean of Education, respectively, at Cornell University): Financial support for generation of the site.
+Julia Felippe and Lorin Warnick (Cornell University): Financial support for generation of the site.